 What can I say about the lightsaber fight between Qui-Gon and Obi-Wan against Darth Maul in the film?
 It’s fantastic!
 The lightsaber fight is athletic and energetic compared to the original ‘Star Wars’ trilogy lightsaber fights.
 It’s probably the best thing about this ‘Star Wars’ movie so despised by fans.

-Just to point out, there are two sides to the Force which is a power used in all Jedi and Sith knights in this ‘Star Wars’ galaxy.
-The Jedi are on the good side of the Force whereas the Sith are on the Dark Side.
-The Sith are more vicious when using the Force in their lightsaber battles with the Jedi Knights.
+Just to point out, there are two sides of the Force which is a power used in all Jedi and Sith knights in this ‘Star Wars’ galaxy.
+The Jedi are on the Light Side of the Force whereas the Sith are on the Dark Side.
+The Sith are more vicious when using the Force in their lightsaber battles against the Jedi Knights.

 The music by John Williams is impressive.
-As well as bringing back his ‘Star Wars’ theme music for the prequels, he delivers an action-packed operatic music score for the lightsaber fight between Qui-Gon, Obi-Wan and Darth Maul called ‘Duel of the Fates’, making it a very memorable musical piece.
+As well as bringing back his ‘Star Wars’ theme music for the prequels, he delivers an action-packed operatic musical score for the lightsaber fight between Qui-Gon, Obi-Wan and Darth Maul called ‘Duel of the Fates’, making it a very memorable piece of music.

 The DVD special features are as follows.
-On Disc 1, there’s a commentary with writer/director George Lucas, producer Rick McCallum, film editor Ben Burtt, animation director Rob Coleman, visual effects supervisor John Knoll, visual effects supervisor Dennis Murren and visual effects supervisor Scott Squires.
+On Disc 1, there’s an audio commentary with director/writer George Lucas, producer Rick McCallum, film editor Ben Burtt, animation director Rob Coleman, visual effects supervisor John Knoll, visual effects supervisor Dennis Murren and visual effects supervisor Scott Squires.

-I know that makes me less a ‘Star Wars’ fan as I seem to make out to be.
-But I found some merit in the movie and on the whole it was very entertaining.
-The lightsaber fights were pretty awesome and it was interesting to see how the ‘Star Wars’ saga began, especially with Anakin Skywalker’s journey.
+I know that makes me less a ‘Star Wars’ fan as I seem to make out to be, but I found some merit in the movie and on the whole it was very entertaining.
+The lightsaber fights are pretty awesome and it was interesting to see how the ‘Star Wars’ saga began, especially with Anakin Skywalker’s journey.

 Who knows where the ‘Star Wars’ saga will go next?
 Will Anakin become a Jedi and be the Chosen One?